DeviprasadShetty9833/Singly_Linked_List.c/README.md

 > - typedef allows you to create an alias for a data type.
 In this case, it enables you to use Node instead of writing struct Node every time.
 > - Node is the name of the structure.
 > - data is used to store the value contained in the Node.
-> - next is a pointer of type struct Node, which is used to point to the next Node in the linked list, thus creating the chain-like structure.
+> - next is a pointer of type struct Node, which is used to point (store the address of) the next Node in the linked list, thus creating the chain-like structure.

 *Example:*